 The decision to have a valvuloplasty may also depend on the valve affected.
 For example, the aortic valve tends to narrow again in adults who've had a valvuloplasty.
 So the procedure is usually done if you're too sick for surgery or are waiting for a valve replacement.

 What you can expect

-This procedure may improve blood flow through your heart and lessen your symptoms.
-However, your valve may narrow again, and you may need to have valvuloplasty performed again in the future.
-You might need other procedures, such as valve repair or valve replacement, in the future.
+Valvuloplasty may improve blood flow through the heart and reduce symptoms.
+However, the valve may narrow again.
+You may need to have another valvuloplasty or other heart procedure, such as valve repair or replacement, in the future.